BestTimesToVisit.com Logo

 money

-While many larger hotels and some restaurants accept cards, cash is king in Kumasi, especially for markets and local transport.
-Have smaller denominations of Ghanaian Cedi (GHS) on hand for everyday purchases.
-ATMs are available, but it's wise to withdraw a larger sum at once to minimize fees.
+While some larger hotels and shops accept cards, cash is king in Kumasi, especially at markets and for local transport.
+Have smaller denominations of Ghanaian Cedi (GHS) handy for everyday purchases.
+ATMs are available, but it's wise to withdraw larger sums at once and keep them secure.

 food